The Revenge of Frankenstein: Release

+Novelizations

 Three novelizations of the film were published.
-The first one by Jimmy Sangster (using the pen name Hurford Janes) was published by Panther Books in 1958; the second was by John Burke as part of his 1966 Pan book The Hammer Horror Film Omnibus.
-A third novelization, by Shaun Hutson was published in March 2013 (ISBN 9780099556237).
+The first, by Jimmy Sangster (as Hurford Janes) was published by Panther Books in 1958; the second was by John Burke as part of his 1966 Pan book The Hammer Horror Film Omnibus; the third, by Shaun Hutson, was published in March 2013 (ISBN 9780099556237).

 Critical reception

 Variety called The Revenge of Frankenstein "a high grade horror film" with "rich" production values and a script that was "well-plotted, peopled with interesting characters, aided by good performances."

 Motion Picture Daily noted, "a horror picture turned out with creative skill and imagination.
 The most notable contribution the Hammers have made to the genre is their stunning use of color for frightening effects".
 Hammer Films "have demolished once and for all the theory that horror films should always be in black-and-white".

 Harrison's Reports declared it "a first-rate picture of its kind."

-The Monthly Film Bulletin was negative, writing: "A contrived plot and a notable lack of pace and imagination are responsible for the failure of this lavish and painstaking production to be convincing even on the level of a horror film.
+The Monthly Film Bulletin wrote: "A contrived plot and a notable lack of pace and imagination are responsible for the failure of this lavish and painstaking production to be convincing even on the level of a horror film.
 Peter Cushing's stylish and diffident performance serves only to underline the farcical effects of a crude and pedestrian handling of the little legitimate horror left."

-As of October 2022, The Revenge of Frankenstein holds an 87% approval rating on the review aggregator website Rotten Tomatoes, based on 15 reviews.
+As of October 2022, The Revenge of Frankenstein held an 87% approval rating on the review aggregator website Rotten Tomatoes, based on 15 reviews.